West Station (MBTA): Background

-West Station
+West Station development

+Early proposals

 In October 2013, MassDOT announced a $260 million plan to straighten the Mass Pike through Beacon Park Yard, replacing the existing toll booths with high-speed all-electronic tolling and allowing Harvard University and others to develop land currently cordoned off by the highway and its interchange ramps.
 The initial plans included the possibility of an 8 or 9-track commuter rail layover yard next to the Worcester main.

-In January 2014, MassDOT released its ten-year plan, which included a six-line DMU network called the Indigo Line proposed to be implemented by 2024.
-This included additional service on the Fairmount Line, the Newburyport/Rockport Line (to Lynn), the Lowell Line (to Anderson RTC), and the Worcester Line (to Riverside), as well as new service from Back Bay to the BCEC on Track 61 and from North Station along the Grand Junction to a new station near Boston University's West Campus.
+In January 2014, MassDOT released its ten-year plan, which included a six-line diesel multiple unit (DMU) network called the Indigo Line proposed to be implemented by 2024.
+As proposed, the Indigo Line was envisioned as a new service of the MBTA's rapid transit network and would have mainly utilized existing MBTA Commuter Rail infrastructure within Greater Boston.
+Initial plans for the Indigo Line included additional service on the Fairmount Line, the Newburyport/Rockport Line (to Lynn), the Lowell Line (to Anderson RTC), and the Worcester Line (to Riverside), as well as new service from Back Bay to the BCEC on Track 61 and from North Station along the Grand Junction to a new station near Boston University's West Campus.
 This new West Station would offer connections between the Grand Junction DMU route, the Riverside DMU route, and conventional commuter service on the Worcester Line.
-It was proposed to attract commercial development to the Beacon Park area, similar to Assembly Station and the Assembly Square development in Somerville, Massachusetts.
+It was proposed to attract transit oriented development to the Beacon Park area, similar to Assembly Station and the Assembly Square development in Somerville, Massachusetts.

-However, no dedicated funding source was established for the Indigo Line plans, including West Station.
+Despite being announcement as a capital investment project, no dedicated funding source was established for the Indigo Line plan, including West Station.
 In May 2014, MassDOT announced that the station would not be included in the budget for the Turnpike project, placing it in an uncertain future.
 On September 30, 2014, a press conference was held in Beacon Park Yard to announce that the station would be constructed in concert with the Turnpike straightening.
 The cost of the $25 million station will be split between Harvard University, the state, and a third party to be determined.
 In March 2015, the Boston Globe revealed that Boston University was to have been the final third; however, this was not finalized before Deval Patrick left office.
-BU's contribution would be dependent on a promise that automobile and bus traffic would not travel through BU's West Campus to reach the station, and instead use new roads being constructed during the Beacon Park project.
-(BU later dropped this demand.)
+BU's contribution would be dependent on a promise that automobile and bus traffic would not travel through BU's West Campus to reach the station, and instead use new roads being constructed during the Beacon Park project (BU later dropped this demand.)

+The entire Indigo Line proposal would be blocked by the Baker administration in 2015 which officially canceled all plans for DMU service at West Station and all other lines.
 By 2016, the station was scheduled to begin construction in 2019 and to be completed along with the highway project.
 Earlier estimates suggested a 3-4 year construction time.
 State legislators representing communities along the Worcester Line have expressed concern that Boston Landing and West Station would slow down trips for suburban commuters.